Frequently Asked Questions

 When should I change my consumables?

 There is no correct answer for this.
-It depends on the thickness of your material, how long the cycle will take, what gas/air mixture you are using, the speed you are going, are you only piercing, cutting or both.
+It depends on the thickness of your material, how long the cycle will take, what gas/air mixture you are using, the speed you are going, and whether you are only piercing, cutting or both.
 A good set of consumables will last 2 to 3 hours of continuous hand cutting and 3 to 5 with continuous machine cutting.
 Check your owner’s manual for more proper cutting techniques.

 -